Verkhovna Rada: Ceremonial opening and the first session of new convocation

-One of the most important sessions of the parliament is the first session of each newly elected parliament.
-The preparation for the session is conducted by the Preparation deputy group with support from the Office of the Verkhovna Rada.
-The formation of the group out of the newly elected People's Deputies is conducted by the Chairman of the previous convocation or his/her deputy chairpersons (Article 13, Regulations of the Verkhovna Rada).
-The group elects its own chairperson, his or her deputy and a secretary on principles for establishing the temporary special commission.
-The group terminates its activity with the establishment of parliamentary committees.
+The first session of each newly elected parliament is highly important.
+A "Preparation" deputy group is tasked with planning the first session, with support from the Rada's Office.
+The Preparation group is composed of newly elected PDs under the authority of the previous session's chairman or their personal deputies.
+This is required by Article 13 of the Regulations.
+The Preparation group elects its own chairperson, the chairperson's deputies deputy and a secretary.
+The group is also responsible for establishing committees.

-Before the opening of the first session of each newly elected parliament, all newly elected People's Deputies of Ukraine are gathered for a special ceremonial meeting to take the oath of office (article 14, Regulations of the Verkhovna Rada).
-An Invitation to take the oath is given by the Chairperson of the previous convocation who grants the leading word to the oldest member of the parliament and asks the members to rise and reads the oath out loud.
-Every member of parliament signs a copy of the oath that is held in the archives of the Verkhovna Rada.
+Before the opening of the first session, all newly elected PDs gather for the oath ceremony.
+This is required by Article 14 of the Regulations.
+Invitations to take the oath are given by the chairman of the previous convocation.
+The chairman grants the leading word to the oldest PD, and asks PDs stand and recite the oath aloud.
+PDs sign a copy of the oath as well, which is then stored in the Rada's archives.

-The plenary meetings of the first session reviews the following matters: formation of the provisional presidium of the first session, establishment and registration of the factions, the situation concerning legislation pending before parliament with the Chairman of the previous convocation, the election of the Counting Commission, the chairman, the chairman's deputies, hearing of extraordinary messages on domestic and foreign affairs by the President of Ukraine, hearing and discussion of the Preparation deputy group report, about the parliamentary committees, about Conciliation board of deputy factions in the Verkhovna Rada and about media coverage of the activities and sessions held by the Verkhovna Rada.
+Plenary meetings of the first session review the following matters: formation of the provisional presidium, establishment and registration of the factions, pending legislation and the elections of the Counting Commission, the chairman, and the chairman's deputies.
+They also conduct hearings on extraordinary messages on domestic and foreign affairs from the President, hearings regarding the Preparation group report and parliamentary committees.
+They also address the Conciliation board of deputy factions in the media coverage of Rada activities and sessions.

 Office of the Verkhovna Rada

-The Office of the Verkhovna Rada is an internal supporting department of the Verkhovna Rada that provides organizational, legal, social, analytical and other support to parliament, its other departments and members of the parliament.
-The Office is apolitical in its role and exists mainly to provide secretarial help.
+The Office of the Verkhovna Rada is a support department providing organizational, legal, social, analytical and other assistance to parliament, other departments with parliament, and PDs.
+The Office is officially non-partisan, existing mainly to provide secretarial help.

-Before the first session of each newly elected parliament, the Office provides to members of parliament various documents among which are copies of the Constitution of Ukraine, the Regulations of the Verkhovna Rada, the official results of the election from the Central Election Commission of Ukraine, the Law of Ukraine on the status of People's Deputies, among others (Article 12, Regulations of the Verkhovna Rada).
+Before the first session of each new parliament, the Office provides PDs various documents, including the Constitution of Ukraine, the Regulations of the Verkhovna Rada, election results from the Central Election Commission, the Law of Ukraine on the Status of People's Deputies, and others.
+This is required by Article 12 of the Regulations.

 Office of the Ombudsman

-The Office of the Ombudsman at the Verkhovna Rada was established in 1998 and was led by Nina Karpachova until 2012.
-The Office has its own secretariat and advisory council.
-The current Ombudsman is Lyudmyla Denisova who replaced Valeriya Lutkovska in 2017.
+The Office of the Ombudsman was established in 1998 and led by Nina Karpachova until 2012.
+The Office of the Ombudsman has its own secretariat and advisory council.
+The current Ombudsman is Lyudmyla Denisova, who replaced Valeriya Lutkovska in 2017.